cockpit-project/cockpituous/sink/README.md

 `status-text`, with a color determined by `status`.  `status` can be one of "passed", "failed", or "error".
 If `status-text` is omitted, `status` is used instead.

+### Link field

+The `"link"` field will be automitically filled in by the sink.
+If it is specified in the status JSON object, that the specified link will take precedence.
+If a relative link is specified, it will be relative to the URL that the sink would have used.